 Gatlinburg’s food scene is almost as famous as its mountains and family-friendly tourist attractions.
 From down-home cooking, farm-fresh menus, and breakfast foods galore to Tennessee homemade wines, craft beer, and moonshine, you’ll find a huge selection of dining (and drinking) choices to refuel after a day of outdoor adventures.

-Take a food, winery, or distillery tour to get a unique perspective on the best produce, fruits, and other fares that Gatlinburg farmers have to offer.
+Take a food, winery, or distillery tour to get a unique perspective on the best produce, fruits, and other fares that Gatlinburg farmers offer.
 With a moonshine-tasting tour, you’ll learn how moonshine is distilled.
-The Wine and Shine Tour takes you to a couple of local wineries and moonshine distilleries.
+The Wine and Shine Tour takes you to several local wineries and moonshine distilleries.

 If you go to Tennessee and don’t taste moonshine or Tennessee homemade wines, have you really gone to Tennessee?
 We think not.

 If there’s one thing Gatlinburg is known for (besides mountain coasters), it’s breakfast joints.
 Flapjack’s Pancake Cabin serves country-style entrees and made-from-scratch comfort food.
-You’re guaranteed to have a plate piled high with pancakes or a chicken biscuit smothered in sausage gravy.
-It’s best to move that belt a notch or two before you even walk in.
+You’re guaranteed a plate piled high with pancakes or a chicken biscuit smothered in sausage gravy.
+Moving that belt a notch or two before you even walk in is best.

 Locally owned and operated, the Smoky Mountain Trout House is located in one of the town’s oldest buildings.
 It’s been a restaurant since 1975.
 Order from selections such as seafood, steaks, pasta, and chicken.
 Oh, and maybe a few trout entrees as well.
-Whether you like it blackened, broiled, fried, or grilled, there are 10 trout entrees to choose from.
+Whether you like it blackened, broiled, fried, or grilled, there are 10 trout entrees.

 Part pub, part steakhouse, Howard’s Restaurant features sirloin, porterhouse, ribeye, and New York strip as well as trout, catfish, chicken, and smoked pork rib.
 The stone and pine log structure (Really, though, isn’t everything in Gatlinburg stone and pine logs?) scenic setting has been in business since 1946 and remains a favorite.